wadholm/mvc-project/README.md

 php -S localhost:8080 -t public
 ```

-#### Make it run in your own local server.
+#### Make it run in your local server

-Open a browser to localhost and find the "public/" directory.
+Open a browser to local server (e.g., Apache, XAMPP) and find the "public/" directory.

 If an error accurs: